AtesComp/pyOBDA/OBD2Device/Protocols/README.md

 ### Normal TX_ID's

-Each protocol has a different way of notating the ID of the transmitter, so each subclass must set its own attributes denoting standard `tx_id`'s.
+Each protocol has a different way of notating the ID of the transmitter, so each subclass must set its own attributes denoting standard `TxID`'s.
 Refer to the base `Protocol` class for a list of these attributes.
 Currently, they are:

 - `TX_ID_ENGINE`